 But much of the legislative reform on innovation in Africa is devoted to creating new bureaucratic structures and seeking to guarantee a proportion of the GDP to research and development (R&D).
 These measures have their role but they are among the least useful in spurring innovation using emerging technologies.

-Much legislative reform on innovation in Africa creates new bureaucratic structures which are the least useful in spurring innovation.
 Take commercial drones, whose global market is projected to reach $127 billion by 2020, as an example.
 In some circles this technology is stigmatized because of its military use.
 But the top projected civilian applications include infrastructure, agriculture, transport, media and entertaining, insurance, telecommunications and mining.
 Many of these will benefit African countries seeking to leapfrog traditional data collection services and land-based transportation infrastructure.

 But none of such benefits will accrue to nations that use old laws to suppress the new technology.
 Ghana for example, has issued new directives under which those operating unregistered drones could be jailed for up to 30 years.
 The intent is to protect Ghana’s airspace.
 But without complementary policies to promote the drone sector, the regulation will simply crash this nascent sector.